DesconBelgrade/Klimerko/README.md

 - [Download the latest Klimerko Firmware](https://github.com/DesconBelgrade/Klimerko/archive/master.zip)
 - Unzip the file, open it and go to “*Klimerko_Firmware*” folder
 - Open “*Klimerko_Firmware.ino*” with Arudino IDE
-- Make sure you're running at least Arduino IDE version 1.8.10
+- Make sure you're running at least Arduino IDE version 1.8.15
   - If on Windows, click *Help > About Arduino* to check version
   - If on MacOS, click *Arduino > About Arduino* to check version
-  - In case you're on a version older than 1.8.10, simply download [Arduino IDE](https://www.arduino.cc/en/Main/software) again and install it.
+  - In case you're on a version older than 1.8.15, simply download [Arduino IDE](https://www.arduino.cc/en/Main/software) again and install it.
     - If on Windows, choose “*Windows installer, for Windows 7 and up*” when downloading
 - Go to *Tools* > *Board* > *Boards Manager*
-- Search for “*esp8266*” by *ESP8266 Community*
+- Search for “*esp8266*” by *ESP8266 Community* and click "Install" or "Update" if you already have it installed.
-  -  Even if you already have this installed, you need to have the latest version, so click the **Update** button next to the result if you see it.
-If not, you probably already have the latest version.
   - If for some reason you don't see the search result, make sure you've [installed ESP8266 support](#installing-esp8266-support)
 - Now go to *Tools* > *Board* and choose “*NodeMCU 1.0 (ESP-12E Module)*”
 - Go to *Tools* > *Upload Speed* and choose *115200*